-Porous and sawn natural stones can be prone to staining and picture-framing when applying any jointing compounds or grouts.
+Porous and sawn natural stones can be prone to staining and picture-framing when applying any jointing compounds or paving grouts.
 These problems can be very disappointing and costly to put right.
-We strongly advise that the best way of protecting porous stone like honed sandstone and granite is to pre-seal your paving before you install it.
+We strongly advise that the best way to protect porous paving stones like honed sandstone and granite is to pre-seal your paving before you install it.

 Generally quite cost effective, single part polymeric compounds come in a variety of colours to match paving.
 To get the best lifespan out of this type of jointing compound, install with a permeable mortar bed and sub-base.
 And jet wash sparingly, avoiding direct contact with the joints.